Lucid dream: Cognitive science

 In 1980, Stephen LaBerge at Stanford University developed such techniques as part of his doctoral dissertation.
 In 1985, LaBerge performed a pilot study that showed that time perception while counting during a lucid dream is about the same as during waking life.
 Lucid dreamers counted out ten seconds while dreaming, signaling the start and the end of the count with a pre-arranged eye signal measured with electrooculogram recording.
 LaBerge's results were confirmed by German researchers D. Erlacher and M. Schredl in 2004.

-In a further study by Stephen LaBerge, four subjects were compared either singing while dreaming or counting while dreaming.
+In a further study by Stephen LaBerge, four subjects were compared, either singing or counting while dreaming.
 LaBerge found that the right hemisphere was more active during singing and the left hemisphere was more active during counting.

 Neuroscientist J. Allan Hobson has hypothesized what might be occurring in the brain while lucid.
-The first step to lucid dreaming is recognizing one is dreaming.
+The first step to lucid dreaming is recognizing that one is dreaming.
 This recognition might occur in the dorsolateral prefrontal cortex, which is one of the few areas deactivated during REM sleep and where working memory occurs.
-Once this area is activated and the recognition of dreaming occurs, the dreamer must be cautious to let the dream continue but be conscious enough to remember that it is a dream.
+Once this area is activated and the recognition of dreaming occurs, the dreamer must be cautious to let the dream continue, but be conscious enough to remember that it is a dream.
 While maintaining this balance, the amygdala and parahippocampal cortex might be less intensely activated.
 To continue the intensity of the dream hallucinations, it is expected the pons and the parieto-occipital junction stay active.

-Using electroencephalography (EEG) and other polysomnographical measurements, LaBerge and others have shown that lucid dreams begin in the Rapid Eye Movement (REM) stage of sleep.
+Using electroencephalography (EEG) and other polysomnographical measurements, LaBerge and others have shown that lucid dreams begin in the rapid eye movement (REM) stage of sleep.
 LaBerge also proposes that there are higher amounts of beta-1 frequency band (13–19 Hz) brain wave activity experienced by lucid dreamers, hence there is an increased amount of activity in the parietal lobes making lucid dreaming a conscious process.